shanemcandrewai/Speech-to-Facial-Landmarks/readme.md

 In addition to the command-line options specified in [Noise-Resilient Training Method](https://github.com/eeskimez/noise_resilient_3dtface), the enhanced [generate script](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/code/generate.py) includes the following -

-* `-s --save_prediction` save the predicted landmarks and speech array in the in the folder specified by the `-o` option and disable generation of animation
+* `-s --save_prediction` save the predicted landmarks and speech array in the folder specified by the `-o` option and disable generation of animation
 * `-l --load_prediction` load predictions from the folder specified by the `-i` option and generate a painted face animation in the folder specified by the `-o` option.
 This option expects the input folder to contain pairs of files with the same name but different extensions - `.wav` and `.npy`

 #### Examples